About Our Unit

 The Naval Reserve Officers Training Corps (NROTC) Unit at The University of Mississippi was founded in 1946.
 The unit is housed in Barnard Hall in the heart of the beautiful University of Mississippi campus.

 216 Barnard Hall

 The University of Mississippi

 In addition to his/her regular course studies, a Midshipman takes a variety of Naval Science classes which includes a two hour lab period once a week.
 Midshipmen also participate in three summer training cruises.
-These cruises introduce students to every facet of the Naval Service and offer Midshipmen the opportunity to travel the world.
+These cruises introduce students to every facet of the Naval Service and offer Midshipmen the opportunity to travel to various units in the operational Navy and Marine Corps.
 Uniforms are provided to students and worn proudly on campus once a week.

 The reward bestowed on a Midshipman as they commission as a Naval or Marine Corps Officer is an unparalleled honor.
 A commission in the United States Navy or Marine Corps leads to a career in a wide variety of challenging and exciting career fields.
-Careers as Naval Aviators, Naval Flight Officers, Surface Warfare Officers, Submarine Officers, Special Warfare Officers (SEALS), and Marine Corps Officers are only a few of the many opportunities.
+During their time as Midshipman, students explore careers as Naval Aviators, Naval Flight Officers, Surface Warfare Officers, Submarine Officers, Special Warfare Officers (SEALs), Explosive Ordinance Disposal Officers (EOD), and Marine Corps Officers.